Tjmoutinho/variant_call_snakemake/README.md

 docker create vcf_sm:latest

 # Execute using a command similar to this:
-docker run -v /home/tjmoutinho/scripts/variant_call_snakemake:/usr/src/vcf vcf:latest snakemake --cores all
+docker run -v /path/to/repo/variant_call_snakemake:/usr/src/vcf vcf:latest snakemake --cores all

-You will need to /path/to/repo/
-This command will create a directory called 'results' with all of the output files.
+You will need to replace '/path/to/repo/' with your actual path This command will create a directory called 'results' with all of the output files.

 # Run pytest using:
-docker run -v /home/tjmoutinho/scripts/variant_call_snakemake:/usr/src/vcf vcf:latest pytest test.py
+docker run -v /path/to/repo/variant_call_snakemake:/usr/src/vcf vcf:latest pytest test.py

 # Results:
 results_final/ Contains the results of this pipeline when run with the data and config file provided.